Ethylenediaminetetraacetic acid: Abiotic degradation

 EDTA is in such widespread use that questions have been raised whether it is a persistent organic pollutant.
 While EDTA serves many positive functions in different industrial, pharmaceutical and other avenues, the longevity of EDTA can pose serious issues in the environment.
 The degradation of EDTA is slow.
 It mainly occurs abiotically in the presence of sunlight.

 The most important process for the elimination of EDTA from surface waters is direct photolysis at wavelengths below 400 nm.
 Depending on the light conditions, the photolysis half-lives of iron(III) EDTA in surface waters can range from as low as 11.3 minutes up to more than 100 hours.
 Degradation of FeEDTA, but not EDTA itself, produces iron complexes of the triacetate (ED3A), diacetate (EDDA), and monoacetate (EDMA) – 92% of EDDA and EDMA biodegrades in 20 hours while ED3A displays significantly higher resistance.
-Many environmentally-abundant EDTA species (such as Mg^{2+} and Ca^{2+}) are more persistent.
+Many environmentally-abundant EDTA species (such as link=magnesium|Mg(2+) and link=calcium|Ca(2+)) are more persistent.